Sackboy62320/Helterded/README.md

 # Helterded

-helterded is an Horror game made on Scratch
+helterded is an Horror game made on Scratch and JavaScript